aras-p/UnityGaussianSplatting/docs/render-pipeline-integration.md

   or after postprocess.
 Doing it after postprocess often produces better results, since before transparencies does not play well with HDRP auto-exposure thingamabobs.

+Note that the project requires DX12 or Vulkan on Windows, i.e. **DX11 will not work**.
+Go to player settings graphics APIs section and change Windows to use DX12.

 ### How do gaussians interact with regular rendering?

 GaussianSplatRenderer objects are rendered after all opaque objects and skybox is rendered, and are tested against Z buffer.